 SWIM at World ATM Congress 2015March 13, 2015

 FAA's System Wide Information Management (SWIM) participated in World ATM Congress 2015 in Madrid, Spain March 10-12, 2015.
 World ATM Congress combined a large-scale exhibition, world-class conference, and premier networking opportunities featuring the latest air traffic trends and developments.
 SWIM's engagement at World ATM Congress 2015 allowed the international aviation community to learn more about data accessible through SWIM and how the aviation community is creating innovative tools leveraging SWIM technology, cutting business costs and improving the experience of the flying public.
-Read about the SWIM panel in the World ATM Congress Newsletter (see page 5 in the document below)
+Read about the SWIM panel in the World ATM Congress Newsletter (see page 5)

 SWIM Team: FAA, Rockwell Collins and ERAU Enhance Situational AwarenessJanuary 9, 2015